KrzysPawlo/KrzysPawlo/README.md

 ## 👨‍🎓 About Me
 I am a second-year student at the Polish-Japanese Academy of Computer Technology.
-At the moment I am programming in Java but I desire to expand my skills through University and work
+At the moment I program in Java but I desire to expand my skills through University and work

 ## 🔗 Links